ahmad-bsds/RenalSense/README.md

 After adding data when you'll submit your data, now you'll be redirected to homepage and ready to enjoy the love we served.

+# Note:
+Master branch is the branch which is hosted.
+All other branches are just for version controlling and experiments.
+API keys are added here, but for your ease will be removed from github or will not be usefull in future.